SHADOW-HUNTER100/Humaniod-Agentic-Textbook-1/Textbook/docs/docs/simulation/digital-twins.md

 - Applications in training and testing
 - Benefits for safe development and deployment

-For detailed specification, see the [full specification](../specs/4-digital-twin-simulation/spec.md).
+For detailed implementation, see the relevant modules in this documentation.